-For years these Field Manuals have been available on demand, but we put them now online for the first time, and we will continue to put up both older Manuals as well as new ones currently under development.
+For years these Field Manuals have been available on demand, but this website provides a freely accessible central repository.
 A word of caution: not all the materials are self-contained.
 We have provided downloadable audio-visual material wherever possible.
 Some tasks however require external props or physical stimuli, as flagged.

 Free registration is required to use these resources.
 That is so we can keep track of new users and potential new data — we plan an upload system that will allow you to contribute to the joint enterprise.
 In publications or presentations based on these materials, please cite correctly as indicated next to each resource.

 Looking at these materials may inspire you to make your own.
 But there is a particular advantage to using these ready made materials as well if they seem appropriate — namely, the data from earlier applications to other languages gives a comparative perspective otherwise hard to get.
 See a representative selection of our publications for this perspective.